-REGAINING SENIOR PRIVILEGES:
+REGAINING PRIVILEGES:

-If the loss of the Senior Privileges was due to a disciplinary consequence or for violation of the tardiness procedure, a student may "earn back" the privilege by demonstrating a six school day "clean record" - free of any disciplinary incidents or tardiness.
-Any student who attempts to exercise their Senior Privileges after these privileges have been suspended will be subject to more severe consequences up to and including suspension.
+If the loss of Lunch Privileges was due to a disciplinary consequence or for attendance concerns, a student may "earn back" the privilege by demonstrating a six school day "clean record" - free of any disciplinary incidents or tardiness - and in consultation with their administrator..
+Any student who attempts to exercise their Privileges after these privileges have been suspended will be subject to more severe consequences up to and including suspension.